schoeberl/chisel-lab/lab5/README.md

 documentation.
 You can also find the pin definitions in the [Schematic of the IO](https://reference.digilentinc.com/basys3/refmanual#basic_io).

+*Can you draw the schematic of your design described in Chisel?*

 When your design works in the FPGA, show it to a TA for an OK tick in the list. **This is part of your grade.**